-The first trial involved 70 masters students and took form as an essay-based formative exam, with Bring-Your-Own-Device (BYOD) mode of delivery.
+The first trial involved 70 masters students and took the form of an essay-based formative exam, with Bring Your Own Device (BYOD) mode of delivery.
 Students were given an option to choose whether they want to hand in their exam digitally or on paper, with 70% opting in for the digital exam.

 Dr Donald Lancaster, Teaching Fellow in Marketing and Director of Studies for Executive MBA at Bath University’s School of Management, was the course leader of the exam:

 “From an academic’s perspective, my marking was much quicker with digital exams, so I was satisfied.
 Some students didn’t want to do it online simply because they were nervous.
 Talking to them afterwards to get informal feedback, all of the students who did it online, reported great satisfaction.

 All of the students who didn’t do it online, later said they wish they had done it.
 That is really interesting when you think about it,” Dr Lancaster reflects.